-GPS time-of-day is distributed to the DSMs and to the entire aircraft instrumentation suite primarily via network time protocol (NTP) via Ethernet but also as an IRIG-B timing word over STP wire.
-A master time server receives the GPS time-of-day information and provides these formats through an Ethernet connection.
+GPS time-of-day is distributed to the DSMs and to the entire aircraft instrumentation suite via Ethernet in both IRIG-B and network time protocol (NTP) formats.
+A master time server (Datum Sync Server 1000) receives the GPS time-of-day information and provides these formats through an Ethernet connection.
+Each DSM includes an IRIG-B time distribution PC-104 card.
+In addition, DSMs receive the 1 pulse per second (PPS) start-of-second signal from the GPS.
+The 1 PPS signal maybe used to establish the beginning of each one-second interval.
+The master time server and DSMs establish time-of-day during the boot-up process via the IRIG-B signal and advance time by countingthe1PPS.
 While the IRIG-B signal can be used by the C-130 ADS3 and by users to advance time and to identify the beginning of a one-second period, the 1 PPS time advancement method is considered to be more reliable.
 Both the 1 PPS and IRIG-B signals are made available to users.